YourOnly-One/content/snoworld/en-ph/blog/posts/2019/20190225-alpha-gateway-2018-explained.md

 +++
-title = "《Alpha Gateway》 Parallel Worlds Explained" description = "Confused on the parallel worlds of 《The Gateway》?"	# For Schema.org; OpenGraph; Twitter Cards
+title = "«Alpha Gateway» Parallel Worlds Explained" description = "Confused on the parallel worlds of «The Gateway»?"	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = "2019-02-25T16:46:12+08:00"
 lastmod = "2022-05-14T16:32:55+08:00"